 Common Core State Standards (CCSS)

 The Common Core State Standards is a set of high-quality academic standards in mathematics and ELA/literacy.
 These learning goals outline what a student should know and be able to do at the end of each grade.
 The standards were created to ensure that all students graduate from high school with the skills and knowledge necessary to succeed in college, career, and life, regardless of where they live.

 Criterion-Referenced Test (CRT)

-These documents outline the broad goals and standards of an entire system of education, while giving the local school district the freedom to develop a specific program to address the frameworks.
+K-8 Arkansas Science Frameworks and the Arkansas Biology Curriculum Frameworks outline the broad goals and standards of science education, while giving the local school district the autonomy to develop a specific program to address the frameworks.

-This type of study refers to the examination of data over a substantial amount of time to determine patterns and trends.
+This type of study refers to the examination of data over a period of years or decades to determine patterns and trends.

 National Assessment of Educational Progress (NAEP)

-NAEP is also known as The Nation's Report Card.
-It is a federally funded program that provides information about the achievement of U. S. students nationally and state-by-state.
-NAEP tests a representative sample of students in Grades 4, 8 and 12 each year and reports the results to the public.
+NAEP, also known as The Nation's Report Card, is a federally funded program that provides a nationwide and state-by-state analysis of student achievement.
+NAEP tests a representative sample of students in Grades 4, 8, and 12 each year and reports the results to the public.